EEGKit/nwbio/README.md

 # NWB-io EEGLAB plugin

-This plugin imports data from the Neuroscience Without Borders data format.
+This plugin imports data from the Neurodata Without Borders data format.
 Time series, channel information, and event information are imported.
 Use the EEGLAB import/export menus to import/export files, or use the command line function pop_nwbimport.m